APPROVED: Proposed TK-8 School Boundaries

 * Enrollment preference will still be provided to all families through the Open Enrollment process.
 Additionally, if a student currently attending a school now resides in the new CSI boundaries, the student will be provided with the option to remain at the school they are currently attending.

 A community meeting was held at 295 Cherry Lane, Campbell (Campbell Middle School) at 6:00 p.m. on November 14th.
 Information about the school’s focus, facilities and enrollment will be discussed.
-The input provided at this meeting will be shared with the Board at the November 16th Board meeting, in which we will present proposed boundary and enrollment recommendations.
+The input provided at this meeting was shared with the Board at the November 16th Board meeting.

 Additional meetings are scheduled for December and January.